Axel713/hook-up-in-north-sealand/README.md

 The overall goal is to give its audience a reconciliation of the basic necessary information which is most often scattered accross various danish sites.

-As a new fisherman, I intend to also a give some field functionality that help users with following some of the exisiting rules.
+As a new fisherman, I also intend to give some field functionality that help users with following some of the exisiting rules.

 ## Content